palanshagarwal/Tetris-py-clone/README.md

 # Tetris-py-clone
-# Install the requirements from requirements.txt file
+# Install the requirements from requirements.txt file --
+run pip install -r requirements.txt
-# To play game execute python tetris.py from terminal in linux
+# To play game execute
+python tetris.py from terminal in linux